jimburton/CI505/labs/Week1.md

 [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
 ```

-In the lectures we mentioned the standard function `map` and `filter`.
+In the lectures we mentioned the standard functions `map` and `filter`.
 There is also a standard
 function called `odd`, which takes an integer and returns `True` if that number is odd.
 Try using
 `map` and `filter` with the `odd` function and the list from the previous step: